ngorchakova/jvmwarstories/_posts/2017-03-08-data-locality.md

 * RACK_LOCAL
 * ANY

+After some node finished current work, Spark starts look for new task for it.
+Going though all pending tasks Spark tries to find task with data locality not greater than the current MaxDataLocality.
+MaxDataLocality is calculated based on diff between current time and last launch time: `curTime - lastLaunchTime >= localityWaits(currentLocalityIndex)`.

+Wait time is configured by spark job configuration:
+* spark.locality.wait (change wait time for all cases)
+* spark.locality.wait.node (for NODE_LOCAL)
+* spark.locality.wait.process (for PROCESS_LOCAL)
+* spark.locality.wait.rack (for RACK_LOCAL)

 >The wait timeout for fallback between each level can be configured individually or all together in one parameter; see the spark.locality parameters on the configuration [page for details](http://spark.apache.org/docs/latest/configuration.html#scheduling).

-Class [org.apache.spark.scheduler.TaskSetManager](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/scheduler/TaskSetManager.scala) contains the logic of recalculating locality levels available for execution.
+See class [org.apache.spark.scheduler.TaskSetManager](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/scheduler/TaskSetManager.scala) for mode detailed logic of recalculating locality levels available for execution.